frkatona/FLIR-Thermal_CS-temp-plotter/readme.md

 ## to-do

+- 12/20
+  - [ ] investigate why residuals seem to not change at all sometimes

 - 12/19
-  - [ ] implement FLIR measure depth
+  - [x] implement FLIR measure depth

 - 12/18
   - [ ] learn the pathlib library including Path() for compatibility with windows/unix filepaths